jacomyal/sigma.js/plugins/sigma.plugins.filter/README.md

 Warning: you can't declare two filters with the same key, or it will throw an exception.

 ## Export the chain
 The exported chain is an array of objects.
 Each object represents a filter by a triplet *(?key, processor, predicate)*.
-The processor value is the internal name of the processor: `filter.processors.nodes`, `filter.processors.edges`, `filter.processors.neighbors`.
+The processor value is the internal name of the processor: `nodes`, `edges`, `neighbors`, and `undo`.
 The predicate value is a copy of the predicate function.
 Dump the `chain` using the `export` method as follows:

 ````javascript
 var chain = filter.export();